 Give it a winter rest.
 Growth slows down in the winter, so it's a good idea to allow the potting medium to dry out a bit between waterings.
 Keep plant in bright, indirect light and keep it warm year-round.

 Light: Bright light.
 The foliage will lose its bright green color if the light level is too low.
 It's a good idea to place it in bright, indirect sunlight year-round.

 Water: Spring through fall, water thoroughly.
 Use a pot with drainage holes and allow soil to dry out a little between waterings.
 Over-watering will cause leaves to wilt or fall off.
 Keep slightly drier in winter when growth is slower.
 Always use tepid water when watering houseplants.

 Humidity: Moderate (around 40% relative humidity) or higher.
 If indoor air is dry in winter, raise the humidity around your houseplants.
 Brown leaf tips are caused by dry air.

 Temperature: Warm room temperatures 65-85°F/18-29°C year-round.
 Pilea peperomioides will tolerate a minimum temperature of 55°F/13°C in winter.

 Soil: Good-quality peat moss-based potting mix.

-Fertilizer: Feed every 2 weeks in spring and summer with a balanced water-soluble fertilizer, diluted by half.
+Fertilizer: Feed every 2 weeks in spring and summer with a balanced water-soluble fertilizer.